joshb99559/RennLanguage/README.md

 # RennLanguage
 A basic interpreted language that picks and chooses features from functional and object-oriented languages.
-Based on Java.
+Based on C.